 Indicating the Relevant Reference in the Text

-A number in superscript format, placed in the text of the essay, indicates the relevant reference.
+• A number in superscript format, placed in the essay's text, indicates the relevant reference.

-Citations are numbered consecutively in the order in which they appear in the text and each citation corresponds to a numbered reference containing publication information about the source cited in the reference list at the end of the publication, essay or assignment.
+• Citations are numbered consecutively in the order in which they appear in the text.
+Each citation corresponds to a numbered reference containing publication information about the source cited in the reference list at the end of the publication, essay or assignment.

-Here are some examples of this kind of referencing:
+• Here are some examples of this kind of in-text citation:

 The largest lesion in the first study was 10 cm.13